-As noted above, crude oil fate and trajectory modeling is just one way in which this EIS considers the potential impacts of an accidental release.
-The modeling of hypothetical worst-case discharge spill scenarios was to provide insight into the behavior of different types of oils in the environments that are typical of the project area25 to help in the consideration of potential contingency planning requirements and to evaluate the range of potential environmental impacts.
+The modeling of hypothetical worst-case discharge spill scenarios was to provide insight into the behavior of different types of oils in the environments that are typical of Minnesota to help in the consideration of potential contingency planning requirements and to evaluate the range of potential environmental impacts.
 It was not practical to model hypothetical incidents along the entire 365-mile long Applicant's proposed route of Line 3 and the various lengths of all its alternative routes, nor to incorporate every conceivable contingency and circumstance.
 The purpose of the modeling was not to predict the outcomes of all the potential types of spills that might hypothetically occur from the Line 3 alternatives.